whchien/ai-trader/README.md

 This repository demonstrates how to implement different algorithmic trading strategies using the Backtrader framework with a focus on AI.
 It includes examples for both the US and Taiwanese stock markets.

+Some of my codes are still in development and not fully clean or functional at the moment, but I am actively working on updates and improvements.

 ## Strategy overview
 ### Single stock trading
 - SMA